utshomax/postman-docs/src/pages/docs/collaborating-in-postman/user-groups.md

 <img alt="Create group" src="https://assets.postman.com/postman-docs/v10/team-dashboard-manage-groups-v10.15.jpg"/>

-Give your group a name, description, and add your group members.
+Give your group a name and description, and add your group members.
 If you're an Admin or Super Admin, you'll also have the option to select the team roles you'd like to assign to the group.
 If you're a Developer, you'll only have the option to create Developer-only groups.

 <img alt="Create a group" src="https://assets.postman.com/postman-docs/v10/create-a-group-v10.15.jpg" width="450px"/>